 SmugMug: US-based company given access to photos of event attendees for the purposes of capturing key highlights of the event.
 These are used by attendees for personal purposes and by ESOMAR for marketing purposes particularly to secure new sponsors for future events.

-Office 365: Office365 owned by Microsoft, a US-based company, is our partner delivering our business suite of tools used by our staff to communicate and deliver our core services.
+Microsoft: US-based company, is our partner delivering our business suite of tools used by our staff to communicate and deliver our core services through website hosting on Azure and Office 365.
 ESOMAR attributes O365 licenses to trusted and appointed volunteers for the purposes of their mission as national representatives of ESOMAR, as members of our statutory committees or our sounding boards.
 These licenses are granted to individuals based in and outside of the EU who sign specific agreements regarding their access and use of our platforms and any personal data found within them.

 Dev-Up: Dev-Up is a Netherlands-based partner supporting us with website, CRM, various applications development and technical support.
 Accordingly, Dev-Up has access to the personal details found on our web-based servers in order to provide technical support to our staff, participants and individuals using our services.

 FocusVision: FocusVision, a US-based company, and is our partner supporting us to run surveys as part of our event and membership services.